 Regattas at Hamble can be traced back to 1868.
 At that regatta there were sailing races for pleasure boats and fishing boats, as well as races for rowing boats and punts.
 Similar to most other Hamble regattas, there was a band in attendance and the event finished with a fireworks display.
 Subsequent regattas also had aquatic events and a fair.
 In 1961 the Hamble River Regatta was renamed Hamble Regatta & Carnival and in 1997 this became Hamble Week.
 (Regatta report 1868)

 Lukes yacht and boat builders moved to Hamble in the late 1880s, and soon became based at Back Street (now Rope Walk) with building sheds, slipways & yacht stores.
-Hamble Point was initially used but this became its winter slips.
+At the beginning of the 1900s Hamble Point was used as its winter slips.
 The Luke Brothers built all sizes of yachts and produced the Hamble One Design.
 In the 1920s Lukes developed another boatyard off Satchell Lane, known as Top Yard (or North Yard), which is now Hamble Yacht Services.
 In 1925 Lukes designed and built the Hamble Star sailing dinghy which became a popular racing dinghy with the local sailing club.
 Lukes were taken over by Port Hamble during the Second World War.

 Because of its maritime advantages and the skills that were available, Hamble attracted the fledgling aviation industry, especially seaplanes.
 Even Lukes tried to develop its own seaplane.
 During the First World War two large aviation companies, Avro and Fairey Aviation came to Hamble to establish factories.
 Fairey Aviation set up at Hamble Point and soon developed the Hamble Baby seaplane.
 This was followed by Fairey’s more famous inter-war seaplanes, many of which were exported abroad.